-Notice that $\wt{\cN(!D_I)}$ is also pure by \eqref{eq:extendinggraden} and Lemma \ref{lm:dualalPF}.
-At the same time, $\wt{\cN(!D_I)}$ has no non-zero quotient supported in the boundary divisor, because otherwise the quotient would be pulled back by $i^*_b$ to a non-zero quotient of $\wt{\cN_1(!D_I)}$, which still contradicts the inductive hypothesis.
-We also consider the the hyperhomology spectral sequence of
+Moreover, $\wt{\cN(!D_I)}$ is pure by \eqref{eq:extendinggraden} and Lemma \ref{lm:dualalPF}.
+At the same time, $\wt{\cN(!D_I)}$ has no nonzero quotient supported on the boundary divisor; otherwise, pulling back this quotient by $i_b^*$ would produce a nonzero quotient of $\wt{\cN_1(!D_I)}$, again contradicting the inductive hypothesis.